Hurricane Grocery List Items to Weather the Storm

 As a result, you need to be prepared with a hurricane emergency kit.
 Below is a hurricane survival kit list of supplies you should keep stocked at home.
 Many of them are also recommended by the United States government and the Red Cross.

-It should go without saying that hydration is of the utmost importance, especially when your air conditioning may be out.
+It should go without saying that hydration is one of those hurricane essentials, especially when your air conditioning may be out.

 In extreme heat, the human body can lose 1 to 1.5 liters of water through sweat per hour, which can lead to death in a few days.

 At a MINIMUM, you should plan on one gallon of water per person per day for at least three days.
 Don't rely on tap water.
 A hurricane will probably interrupt supply.
 Stock up on store-bought bottles or gallons before the storm hits.

 It's true that human beings can go longer without food than without water.
 (Mahatma Gandhi once fasted for three weeks).

 However, think about how hungry you are by dinner on those days you had to skip lunch for some reason.
 Now, multiply that feeling ten times.
 Not only will you be suffering, but you won't have the physical energy to help yourself or your family.

 Plan to keep yourself sustained with at least a three-day supply of non-perishable food such as canned meats and granola bars (have a manual can opener on hand as well).